What To Do in Bilbao, Spain: 8 Fun Things for Your Itinerary

 My answer to this question (one that I’ve been asked a few times by people planning a trip to Spain) is a resounding yes!

 Yes, Bilbao is worth visiting.
 If you’re in the north of Spain and you have a few days spare in your itinerary, you can easily fill them with the many things to do in Bilbao.
-The Guggenheim Bilbao Museum alone is enough to pass half a day – but there are many more reasons to visit Bilbao, and hopefully this article will help you to see that.
+The Guggenheim Bilbao Museum alone is enough to pass half a day – but there are many more reasons to visit Bilbao, and I’ll outline many of them in this article.

 What to do in Bilbao, Spain